 All of our academic and career development services are available remotely, and counselling hours have varied schedules to suit the needs of part-time students.

-The Professional LLM in International Business Law requires completion of 36 credits including a research requirement.
-The program is designed to be completed in two years (six active terms) through a combination of required courses, Designated Electives, and up to 12 credits of Outside Electives.
+The Professional LLM in International Business Law (Part-Time) requires the completion of 36 credits including a research requirement.
+The program is designed to be completed in two years (six active terms) through a combination of required courses, electives and up to 12 credits of outside electives.

 Required Course